AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

     Shape of data (n_sequences, n_dimensions, seq_length): (3126, 8, 28)

+We have 3126 multivariate sequences of 8 variables, each sequence 28 days long.
+Each of the three cities have an equal number of sequences.
+Many time series classifiers don’t accept sequences of unequal lengths, so we dropped the remainder days which could not make up a 28-day sequence.

+Next, we’ll split the training and testing data while minding the time order of the sequences.
+The training data will consist of the first 80% of sequences for each city, and the testing data will consist of the last 20%.
+We’ll do this split manually, as shown in the cell below.

 <details>
 <summary>Show code to split training & testing data for each
 city</summary>